=61QS Subject Rankings

 You will be taught by experienced published writers in extended workshop sessions, where you will be supported to experiment, innovate, and improve your work.
 This is the heart of the degree, where you develop your understanding of readership and how to create immersive writing that is engaging and memorable.

 Welcomed into the University's prestigious Department of English, you'll learn about contemporary critical issues that influence the world of literature.
-You will be encouraged to read widely and books will be suggested for you by faculty.
+You will be encouraged to read widely, and books will be suggested for you by the faculty.
 Over the summer, you'll work with a professional writer to develop your manuscript, just as you would with an agent or editor.

 By the end of the programme, you should understand a great deal about the critical and commercial context of your writing.
 You should be able to speak confidently and intelligently about your work and where it belongs.